Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Preliminaries

 \subsection{Multi-Scale Change Point Detection}

+To adaptively discretize the treatment space, we leverage ideas from multi-scale change point detection literature.
 The change point analysis considers an ordered sequence of data, $Y_{1:n} = \{Y_1, \cdots, Y_n\}$, with unknown change point locations, $\tau = \{\tau_1, \cdots, \tau_K\}$ for some unknown integer $K$.
 Here, $\tau_i$ is an integer between 1 and $n-1$ inclusive, and satisfies $\tau_i <\tau_j $ for $ i < j$.
-These change points split the data into $K+1$ segments.
-Within each segments, the expected response is a constant function {(see Figure \ref{fig:change} for details)}.
-A number of methods have been proposed on estimating change points \citep[see for example,][and the references therein]{boysen2009consistencies, killick2012optimal, Frick2014, Piotr2014}, by minimizing a penalized objective function:
+These change points split the data into $K+1$ segments{.
+Assume there are sufficiently many data points lying within each segment such that the expected reward can be consistently estimated}.
+Within each segment, the expected outcome is a constant function; see the left panel of Figure \ref{fig:toy} for details.
+A number of methods have been proposed on estimating change points \citep[see for example,][and the references therein]{boysen2009consistencies, killick2012optimal, Frick2014, Piotr2014, fryzlewicz2020narrowest}, by minimizing a penalized objective function:

-where $\mathcal{C}$ is a cost function that measures the goodness-of-the-fit of the constant function within each segment and $n\gamma K$ penalizes the number of change points.
-We remark that all the above cited works focused on models without features.
-Our proposal goes beyond these works in that we consider models with features and use deep neural networks (DNN) to capture the complex relationship between the response and features.
+where $\mathcal{C}$ is a cost function that measures the goodness-of-the-fit of the constant function within each segment and $\gamma_n K$ penalizes the number of change points.
+We remark that all the above cited works focused on either models without features or linear models.
+Our proposal goes beyond these works in that we consider models with features and use deep neural networks (DNN) to capture the complex relationship between the outcome and features.